General information:

 Upcoming Activities:

-If you would like to join the Dublin Chapter please get in touch, we are always looking for new leads from different backgrounds.
+If you would like to join the Dublin Chapter Committee, please get in touch.
+We are always looking for new leads from different backgrounds.
 Whether you are an early career professional or in senior management, are technical or non-technical, diversity is key.

 Send an email to Sinead Rodgers, Programme Coordinator [email protected] with: